Monday, May 2

 Note: To ensure you are on the voters’ list for municipal and school board elections, you may visit voterlookup.ca.

-- Candidate must be a resident of the municipality or a non-resident owner or tenant of land in the municipality or the spouse of such non-resident owner or tenant;
+- A candidate must be a resident of the municipality or a non-resident owner or tenant of land in the municipality or the spouse of such non-resident owner or tenant;

 - a Canadian citizen and at least 18 years old;